Schumer will put legislation to cut insulin costs on Senate floor 'very soon'

 Register now for FREE unlimited access to Reuters.com

-WASHINGTON, June 22 (Reuters) - U.S. Senate Majority Leader Chuck Schumer said on Wednesday he will put a bipartisan legislation to lower insulin costs for a vote on the Senate floor "very soon".
+WASHINGTON, June 22 (Reuters) - U.S. Senate Majority Leader Chuck Schumer on Wednesday said he will put bipartisan legislation on lowering insulin costs to a vote on the Senate floor "very soon."

 "The cost of insulin has skyrocketed in recent years and the Insulin Act will make this life-saving medication more affordable by capping the cost of insulin at $35 a month," Schumer said in a statement.
 "I will put this bipartisan legislation on the Senate floor very soon."